sandracopakova/memory-game/README.md

 # Memory game
-memory minigame / pexeso with pictures of houseplants
+This is memory minigame / pexeso with pictures of houseplants.

 ## Install dependencies